-When it comes to wifi connected appliances, there are little technical issues that can impact the appliances and the apps used to control them.
+When it comes to wifi connected appliances, there are many small technical issues that can impact the appliances and the apps used to control them.
 Based on the first few pages of reviews, the main problem is connection issues between the appliance, the app, and the wifi network.
 Still, this is a very small sample size - thousands of people had experiences that were not awful or amazing enough to warrant leaving a review.

 All this is to say, we can't completely dismiss the Whirlpool app based on the reviews alone.
-The 98% of people who downloaded the app did not have a powerfully positive or negative experience significant enough to leave a review.
+The 99% of people who downloaded the app did not have a powerfully positive or negative experience significant enough to leave a review.
 It's possible that some of them installed the app and didn't use it - but it seems reasonable to expect that most people who buy smart appliances want to use the smart features!
 We hope as Whirlpool connected appliances become more popular, we'll see the reviews balance out.

+What do you think of these new features in Whirlpool connected appliances?
 Leave us a comment below - We'd love to hear from you!